andymememe/GithubDoc/CONTRIBUTING.md

 ### Coding Standard
 **PS: Some of my old code may use it, but don't do it for the newer one.
 I will fix them when I found them.**
 * Do not use Java-like braces.
+Use like the example shown below.
 ```java
     if ()
     {